lino-framework/book/docs/specs/tera/cal.rst

 Missed calendar entries
 =======================

-In :ref:`tera` we introduce a new calendar entry state "missed".
-This is used because a *missed* appointment may get invoiced while a *cancelled* appointment not.
+In :ref:`tera` we introduce a new calendar entry state "missed" for entries where the guest missed the appointment without a valid reason.
+A *missed* appointment may get invoiced while a *cancelled* appointment not.

+Changed the symbol for a "Cancelled" calendar entry from ☉ to ⚕.
+Because the symbol ☉ (a sun) is used for "Missed".
+The sun reminds a day on the beach while the ⚕ reminds a drugstore.

 >>> rt.show(cal.EntryStates)